Hinto AI

 Pricing

-• Free tier: Yes — up to 5 local guides, 20 online guides, PDF export only; all annotation tools included at no cost
+• Free tier: Yes, up to 5 guides, 20 hosted online guides, 2 export templates, PDF export, unlimited steps, annotation tools, AI Helper (BYOK)

 Screenshot of Supademo interface